 Senior Director of Sutainable Development

 “I am a firm believer in the power of strong, 2-way consultations with investors.
 My conversations with ICCR members began as soon as I came to Campbell and they continue today.
 These dialogues help advance our understanding of emerging issues … the dialogues challenge our thinking and provide the opportunity to share our point of view on a range of topics to a group of stakeholders invested in our company’s long-term future.”
 See more

-Dave Stangis, Vice President – Public Affairs and Corporate Responsibility
+Dave Stangis, Former Vice President – Public Affairs and Corporate Responsibility

 The Campbell Family of Brands